 A little goes (grows!) a long way.
 Whether you’re doing countertop sprouting, growing herbs, or your own greens, the food we grow ourselves takes on a more profound significance and value.
 Growing your own also eliminates transportation and packaging, which also supports a healthier environmental footprint.

 8. Eat the Rainbow

 By diversifying your food choices, you keep a multitude of crops in the soil and a multitude of growers in the food system.
 A healthy food ecosystem supports wider availability and greater access.
 The healthier we eat as individuals the more we can inculcate the market and make healthier food for everyone the norm.

 9. Support Diverse Producers

 It’s not just our local farmers that need our support.
 Ensuring women, BIPOC, and LGBTQIA+ producers succeed is key to a holistic food system, too.
 They often help to keep food production local, which means more local growers are finding nearby customers to bring their crops to market.
 Keeping that future local means producers who are invested in their communities, bringing jobs, support, and inspiration where it’s needed most.

 10. Support Healthy Food Initiatives

-> This work can’t be done alone.
+This work can’t be done alone.
 There are countless organizations out there helping to bring healthy food and resources to those most in need.
-The Fruit Tree Planting Foundation, an Ethos partner organization for example, works with low-income communities around the world.
+The Fruit Tree Planting Foundation (Ethos is a supporter) for example, works with low-income communities around the world.
 It brings fruit-bearing orchards to communities and empowers them with a local food system.
 The United Nations’ World Food Programme received the 2020 Nobel Peace Prize for its efforts in famine-stricken regions.
 And there are likely a number of local organizations where you live working to feed those most in need.